CPPlus/lucidlink-takehome/README.md

 sharing data between them is its responsibility.

-- Simply inherit from "App" and add the desired pages by specifying name, icon, page class type and if the page is to be visible by default.
+- Simply inherit from "App" and add the desired pages by specifying name, a FontAwesome icon, page class type and if the page is to be visible by default.

 ```
 class ShopApp extends App {